 \subsection{Faithfulness Metrics}

-We mainly use our proposed $\pi$-Soft-NC and $\pi$-Soft-NS to measure the faithfulness of the full importance distribution fairly.
+We mainly use our proposed $\pi$-Soft-NC and $\pi$-Soft-NS with \emph{dynamic-routing} protocol to measure the faithfulness of the full importance distribution fairly.
 We compute curves using $\pi \in \{0.05, 0.10, \dots, 0.95\}$.
-For each $\pi$ and each text input, the two metrics are calculated using 3 samples of soft-perturbed text.
+For each input and each retaining probability $\pi$, $\pi$-Soft-NC/NS are estimated by averaging over 15 Monte Carlo samples of the stochastic soft perturbation.

 Following \citet{zhao2024reagent}, for classification tasks with explicit label words, we evaluate the \textbf{token-level faithfulness} of the target label word.
-For open generation task, we evaluate the \textbf{sequence-level faithfulness} -- we evaluate $\pi$-Soft-NS/NC every five tokens from the sequential prediction and average the metrics per steps to get the final results.
+For open-generation tasks, we evaluate sequence-level faithfulness by computing $\pi$-Soft-NC/NS every five generated tokens from the sequential prediction and averaging the resulting scores across evaluation steps.